All Episodes

 It's just they want more exciting things to happen in their jobs on a day-to-day basis.

-I believe polls are uh are part of it.
+I believe polls are part of it.

-Uh and I I I think this is only natural that uh these polls are closing here because these people who do the polls are going to need credibility the day after the election or the week after the election, and none of them want to be zogbied.
+And I think this is only natural that these polls are closing here because these people who do the polls are going to need credibility the day after the election or the week after the election.

 They don't CNN.

-A month ago, or September, twenty-three points.
+A month ago, or September, 23 points.

 That's what the Democrat advantage was in the generic ballot today.

-If you average the three, it's six, which is the identical number it was in 1998, by the way, which showed very little change, uh not significant change in Bill Clinton's six-year midterm elections.
+If you average the three, it's six, which is the identical number it was in 1998, by the way, which showed very little change, not significant change in Bill Clinton's six-year midterm elections.

-So uh and and you can't count 94.
+So, and you can't count 94.

-94 was um uh the Republicans had a generic ballot uh lead of seven points in nineteen ninety-four, and then and look what happened there, Rush.
+94 was the Republicans had a generic ballot lead of seven points in 1994.

 Yeah, but totally different circumstances.

-Uh but CNN's the loan holdout.
+But CNN's the lone holdout.

 We also have the Saddam Hussein verdict to factor in here.

-I'm I'm laughing at this too.
+I'm laughing at this too.

 Why are you acting so concerned about the Saddam verdict?

-The more interesting thing about the Saddam verdict is all of these libs coming forth and the European Union crowd saying he shouldn't be executed, or this trial wasn't fair, or and I read some of the chat boards on the Democrat uh kook blogosphere sites, and I mean th some of the things these people were writing was just uh uh uh well some of it's not even repeatable.
+The more interesting thing about the Saddam verdict is all of these libs coming forth and the European Union crowd saying, he shouldn't be executed, or this trial wasn't fair, or and I read some of the chat boards on the Democrat Kook blogosphere sites.

 Let's hang them both.

-And these are these are Democrats.
+And these are Democrats.

-Don't don't misunderstand, I would love for that to be the case, but we're into accuracy here, and I don't think that's the reason.
+I would love for that to be the case, but we're into accuracy here, and I don't think that's the reason.

 I have my own doubts as to why they're not accurate.